pact-foundation/docs.pact.io/website/docs/pact_broker/branches.md

 ## When are branches used?

 Branches are used to identify which pacts a provider should verify using [consumer version selectors](/pact_broker/advanced_topics/consumer_version_selectors).
 Typically, the provider should be configured to verify the pacts belonging to the main branch of each consumer (amongst others - read more [here](/provider/recommended_configuration#verification-triggered-by-provider-change)).
+Branches are also used to calculate the [pending status](/pact_broker/advanced_topics/pending_pacts) of a pact and identify [work in progress pacts](/pact_broker/advanced_topics/wip_pacts).

 ## Automatic branch creation from first tag